Indigo dye

 Indigo dye is an organic compound with a distinctive blue color.
 Indigo is a natural dye obtained from the leaves of some plants of the Indigofera genus, in particular Indigofera tinctoria.
 Dye-bearing Indigofera plants were once common throughout the world.
-It is now produced via chemical routes from aniline.
-Blue colorants are rare.
+Blue colorants are relatively rare.
 Since indigo is insoluble, it is also referred to as a pigment (C.I.
 Pigment Blue 66, C.I.).

 Most indigo dye produced today is synthetic, constituting around 80,000 tonnes each year, as of 2023.
 It is most commonly associated with the production of denim cloth and blue jeans, where its properties allow for effects such as stone washing and acid washing to be applied quickly.